 Laser Interaction with Matter at Extremes

-The Laser Interaction with Matter at Extremes group was founded in 2016 and currently comprises eight PhD researchers.
-The group is primarily focused on Intense Laser Plasma Interaction, Table Top Accelerators, Nuclear Fusion with Lasers, and Proton Beam Therapy.
-Their work centers on the acceleration of high energy ion beams, up to several tens of mega electron-volts per nucleon, via the interaction of ultra-short and intense laser pulses with solid targets.
-This is one of the most active areas of research and has resulted in the development of high brightness, collimated, laminar beams with high energy cutoff.
-These beams have great potential for the development of compact ion accelerators with medical applications.
+The Laser Interaction with Matter at Extremes (LIME) group, established in 2016, currently comprises eight PhD researchers.
+The group's primary focus lies in intense laser–plasma interactions, including tabletop accelerators, laser-driven nuclear fusion, and proton beam therapy.
+Central to their work is the acceleration of high-energy ion beams—reaching up to several tens of mega-electron-volts per nucleon—through the interaction of ultra-short, intense laser pulses with solid targets.
+This is among the most dynamic areas of current research and has led to the generation of high-brightness, collimated, laminar ion beams with high energy cutoffs.
+These beams hold significant promise for developing compact ion accelerators, especially for medical applications.